Juan Forlín

-Juan Daniel Forlín (born 10 January 1988) is an Argentine professional footballer who plays for Spanish club CF Badalona Futur.
-Mainly a central defender, he can also operate as a defensive midfielder.
+Juan Daniel Forlín (born 10 January 1988) is an Argentine former professional footballer.
+Mainly a central defender, he could also play as a defensive midfielder.

 He started out at Boca Juniors, then spent four years in La Liga with Espanyol, appearing in 118 official matches and scoring two goals.

 Club career

 Born in Reconquista, Santa Fe, Forlín made his Primera División debut on 19 April 2008 as his team Boca Juniors won 2–1 against Newell's Old Boys.
-In his first full season, he was an undisputed starter as the Buenos Aires-based side conquered the 2008 Apertura.
+In his first full season, he was an undisputed starter as the Buenos Aires-based side claimed that year's Apertura.

-Forlín was signed by RCD Espanyol from Spain on 25 August 2009 – alongside Boca teammate Facundo Roncaglia – on a five-year deal, with the Catalans paying a fee of €4 million for 70% of his rights.
-He made his La Liga debut on 12 September in a 0–3 home loss against Real Madrid, and scored in his next appearance, a 3–2 win at Deportivo de La Coruña, finishing his debut campaign with 24 appearances, receiving 11 yellow cards and being sent off once.
+Forlín was signed by RCD Espanyol from Spain on 25 August 2009 – alongside Boca teammate Facundo Roncaglia – on a five-year contract, with the Catalans paying a fee of €4 million for 70% of his rights.
+He made his La Liga debut on 12 September, in a 0–3 home loss to Real Madrid.
+He scored in his next appearance, a 3–2 away victory over Deportivo de La Coruña, and finished his debut campaign with 24 appearances, receiving 11 yellow cards and being sent off once.

 During his spell with the Pericos, Forlín was regularly used by his compatriot Mauricio Pochettino as both a central defender and a defensive midfielder.
 The same befell him under Javier Aguirre, who was appointed in November 2012.

-On 20 July 2013, Forlín moved to Al-Rayyan SC in Qatar for an undisclosed fee.
-He was released by the club in July 2015.
+On 20 July 2013, Forlín moved to Qatar Stars League club Al-Rayyan SC for an undisclosed fee.
+He was released in July 2015.